 One of the best ways to explore Tokyo is to visit the local areas and immerse yourself in the local culture.
 If you want to explore local areas, we have created scavenger hunt adventures personalised to your interests, filled with fun facts, clues and puzzles.
 If you’re curious, you can check out the games here!

 Oden (おでん, 御田)

 Autumn can be quite chilly.
 If the wind hits and you have been feeling cold, an oden should make you feel better.
-Although oden is typically seen as a winter food, we start having it as early as in mid autumn.
+Although oden is typically seen as a winter food, we start having it as early as in mid October.
 Oden is a type of nabemono (one-pot dish).
-Basically, it is a soup with many delicious ingredients such as tamago, meaning boiled eggs, hanpen/chikuwa, aka. different sorts of fishcakes, and gyozamaki, which is a deep-fried gyoza dumpling wrapped in fish cake (yes, they are my favourites! ?).
+Basically, it is a soup with many delicious ingredients such as tamago, meaning boiled eggs, hanpen/chikuwa (different sorts of fishcakes) and gyozamaki, which is a deep-fried gyoza dumpling wrapped in fish cake (yes, they are my favourite!).

 Oden has gained popularity not only in Japan but also in the entire East Asia.
 You can find oden in convenience stores in China, for instance.

 Matsutake is a luxury ingredient in Japan because it is hard to find.
 It is the most expensive and precious kind of mushrooms.
 You will find a combination of multiple scents and tastes, meaty, sweet, cinnamon-like… There are many ways to cook and prepare matsutake mushrooms.
 One of the common ways is to grill.
 Adding matsutake mushrooms in your oden or broth is another popular thing.
 You can also stir-fry and serve them with fish and meat.
 However, the taste does not go well with cheese or dairy products.
 Matsutake is considered the “king of autumn foods” in Japan.